SoftUni-Internal/interactive-content/EN/00-Unit-Testing/02-Unit-Testing-With-Mocha-And-Chai.md

 It allows the usage of a lot of different assertions such as `assert.equal`.

-Before using **Chai** we need to import the required module using the keyword `require`.
+Before using **Chai**, we need to import the required module using the following keyword - `require`.

 This is done in the first line of code: `let assert = require("chai").assert;`

-For more information here is a [link](https://www.chaijs.com/api/) to the developer's web page.
+For more information, here is a [link](https://www.chaijs.com/api/) to the developer's web page.

 ```js
 let assert = require("chai").assert;